-- Service Hours & Running Time: Several riders commented that extending the hours of the bus service, both starting the service earlier and extending the service significantly later into the evening, specifically on routes 2, 4, 5, and 10.
+- extending the hours of the bus service, both starting the service earlier and extending the service significantly later into the evening, specifically on routes 2, 4, 5, and 10.
 Riders also expressed a desire for shorter travel times.
 VHB team members noted that some vehicles require a layover time somewhere in the route to ensure that they reach the transfer centers in coordination with other routes.
 While this allows for easy transfers, it requires riders to sit on the bus for a significantly longer time. - Amenities: Several of the riders mentioned concerns and desires for amenities throughout the system, including more shelters, benches, schedule information, bus cleanliness, and functioning air conditioning.